 To clarify, additional steps were added (4.1).
 The step 4.5 and 4.8 were rewritten.

 4. In step 5.1.6, what is used to wash the cultures?
 Wash buffer?
 Wash with fresh cell media.
 To clarify, the step 5.1.7 to 5.1.9 are now 5.1.6.1 to 5.1.6.3 Reviewers' comments: Editor's Note: Due to the enthusiastic response to the peer-review invitations, your manuscript has seven reviews instead of the typical three.
 Instead of censoring the reviews, the reviews are all given in its entirety.
 Reviewer #1: Manuscript Summary: The authors have provided a manuscript detailing procedures for conducting HIV-1 fitness/competition assays which have been previously used to examine fitness cost of immune escape mutations and could be used to study the basic replication effects of almost any mutation in the HIV-1 genome.
 Many different approaches have been published for conduct of viral in vitro competition experiments, particularly within the field of HIV research.
 Having a highly detailed description and video of the procedures would provide a benefit to the HIV-1 scientific community by helping to promote the establishment of transparent standards for conduct of HIV fitness assays.
 The approach is generally sound and thoroughly described but could benefit from some additional discussion and clarification, as described in comments below.
 Major Concerns: 1.
 "PBMC" is used generically in the manuscript as if PBMCs are a cell line.
 Human PBMCs can differ massively between different individuals in susceptibility to HIV infection and replication in vitro.
 What source of PBMCs did the authors use: established donors, blood bank, other?
 What is recommended for labs attempting to adopt this technique?
 It seems to me that known established donors with demonstrated consistent susceptibility to in vitro infection would be highly beneficial to achieve consistent results.
 For all experiments, we used PBMCs from a single donor who has demonstrated consistent susceptibility to in vitro infection.
-This point is now clarified in the discussion as follow
+This point is now clarified in the discussion as follows:

 “The protocol for determining the TCID50, viral growth kinetics, and for performing the growth competition assays were optimized using HIV-1 subtype B, NL4-3 COTB-p24, and PBMCs from a single donor whose PBMC have demonstrated consistent susceptibility to HIV-1 infection in vitro.
 The culture period and sampling time points presented in this protocol are likely to be suitable for studying HIV-1 group M viruses in human PBMCs.
 Using PBMCs from a single source is highly recommended to obtain consistent results as the viral replication can vary in different donor cells35.
 Although less desirable, PBMCs pooled from multiple donors can be used as a substitution provided that the same pool is used across all experiments.
 Another alternative is the use of cell lines.
 The protocol presented here was used successfully with the T-cell line CEMx174 23,36.
 However, it is important that the numbers of cells seeded are re-optimized to achieve consistent cell growth.
 Viral growth kinetics must also be re-established, as it is likely to vary in different cell lines, to determine the appropriate sampling time points in the growth competition steps."